-In compliance with State Finance and Procurement Article 6 - 104(c), and in accordance with 2 - 1246 of the State Government Article, the Comptroller's Office has completed the accompanying tax incidence study, measuring the burden of all the major taxes imposed by the State and how that burden is shared among taxpayers of different income levels.
-This report contains detailed information on the incidence of Maryland's individual income tax, sales and use tax and excise taxes - including the alcohol, tobacco, motor fuel and motor vehicle titling taxes - based on data collected for Tax Year 2006.
-This report does not account for tax law changes since 2006, including a revision of the individual income tax brackets and an increase in the State sales and use tax rate.
-These issues will be addressed in detail in the next tax incidence study, due in 2011.
+In compliance with State Finance and Procurement Article 6-104(c), and in accordance with §2-1246 of the State Government Article, the Comptroller's Office has completed the accompanying tax incidence study, measuring the burden of all the major taxes imposed by the State and how that burden is shared among taxpayers of different income levels.
+This report contains detailed information on the incidence of Maryland's individual income tax, sales and use tax and excise taxes - including the alcohol, tobacco, motor fuel and motor vehicle titling taxes - based on data collected for tax year 2008.

 The methodology for this study is based on previous studies of the incidence of Maryland taxes, including work completed by Professor Robert Schwab of the University of Maryland in 1989, and the Maryland Department of Fiscal Services in 1994.
 This study was a combined effort of members of the Bureau of Revenue Estimates, under the direction of David F. Roose, Director.
-Contributors to this study include Matthew Caminiti of the Bureau of Revenue Estimates and Benjamin Uy of Analytika.
-We would also like to thank Paul Wilson of the Minnesota Department of Revenue for his guidance in completing this report.

-Letter to Honorable Martin O'Malley Thomas V. "Mike" Miller, Jr., and Michael E. Busch February 2, 2010 Page 2
+Letter to Honorable Martin O'Malley Thomas V. M. Miller Jr., and Michael E. Busch December 1, 2011 Page 2

-I am pleased to submit to you this report, which is the first to be completed for Maryland since 1994.
 I hope you find this report to be useful in understanding the State's tax structure and how the tax burden is shared among the residents of Maryland.